finos/compliant-financial-infrastructure/.github/CONTRIBUTING.md

     * Provides pre-deployment verification that any IaC contributions are compatible with the associated SAT
     * Provides post-deployment validation that any IaC contributions successfully provide the recommended infrastructure outlined in the associated SAT

+## Preparing your contributions

+### Structure

-Now, with that in mind... below is the expected structure that all contributions should adhere to.
+Now, with the goals freshly in mind... below is the expected structure that all contributions should adhere to.

 1. Cloud Service Providers
     * Content should be sorted based on the CSP that it addresses